5 Top Tax Reference Books for Professionals

 U.S. Master Tax Guide

-The 2018 edition of The U.S. Master Tax Guide (MTG) from CCH has 1,008 pages and covers all the essential tax laws.
+The 2019 edition of The U.S. Master Tax Guide (MTG) from CCH has 1,008 pages and covers all the essential tax laws.
 This guide provides in-depth details on the taxation of individuals, corporations, S corporations, partnerships, trusts, and estates, as well as information on tax-exempt organizations and gift taxes.
-The book is well-made, with excellent binding and paper, so highlighting won't bleed through, and the binding won't crack.
+The book is well-made, with excellent binding and paper, so highlighting won't bleed through and the binding won't crack.

 RIA Federal Tax Handbook

 The RIA Federal Tax Handbook from Thomson Reuters is similar in scope to the U.S. Master Tax Guide and provides extensive coverage of individual income taxes, corporations, partnerships, trusts and estates, tax-exempt organizations, banks, and retirement plans.
-While the RIA handbook and the MTG covers the same topics, each varies in their in-depth coverage, with some topics more detailed in the RIA and others more detailed in the MTG.
+While the RIA handbook and the MTG cover the same topics, each varies in their in-depth coverage, with some topics more detailed in the RIA and others more detailed in the MTG.

 Internal Revenue Code and Regulations